Onset of metallic transition in molecular liquid hydrogen

 Theoretically, LLPT of hydrogen is often described as a transition from the insulating molecular phase to the metallic atomic phase, supported by computational simulations \cite{scandolo-pnas-2003,holst-prb-2008,morales_evidence_2010, lorenzen-prb-2010,morales-prl-2013, geng-prb-2019,hinz-prr-2020,tian-jpcm-2020,vandebund-prl-2021}, indicating or assuming that the molecular-atomic transition (MAT) and the insulating-metallic transition (IMT) occur simultaneously.
 In recent years, new attention has been paid to the supercritical behavior and the location of liquid-liquid critical point in the computational community, involving studies using density functional theory (DFT), machine learning potentials and quantum Monte Carlo (QMC) \cite{li_supercritical_2015, gorelov-prb-2020, cheng-nature-2020, karasiev_liquidliquid_2021,Cheng2021_reply, tirelli_high_2021}.
 Based on these studies, it is understood that below the critical point, if the temperature is above the melting line, LLPT is one phase transition where $\text{H}_2$ molecule dissociates and metallizes simultaneously; but above the critical point, the dissociation and metallization happen in a smooth and continuous manner.
 In literature, both the molecular-atomic transition and the insulating-metallic transition have been analysed in detail using the state-of-the-art computational methods (see e.g. Refs. \onlinecite{pierleoni_local_2018, gorelov-prb-2020}).
 However, to the best of our knowledge, there is no theoretical guarantee or experimental evidence that the metallization of molecular hydrogen should exactly coincide with the dissociation, regardless if LLPT is first order or not.
-On the contrary, experimental studies performed in the solid regime of dense hydrogen has suggested that metallization can happen without a molecular-atomic transition, motivating a re-examination of the nature of LLPT \cite{eremets_semimetallic_2019}.
+On the contrary, experimental studies performed in the solid regime of dense hydrogen has suggested that metallization can happen without a molecular-atomic transition \cite{eremets_semimetallic_2019}. {Furthermore, it is worth mentioning that Mazzola et al. predicted a mixed molecular-atomic(MA) liquid phase using QMC-MD simulations based on an efficient generalized second-order Langevin dynamics \cite{mazzola-prl-2015}.
+The existence of MA phase can directly prove that the metallization at finite temperature occurs before the complete dissociation of the liquid hydrogen.
+However, due to the possibility of errors in their previous simulations, the predicted metallization pressure was abnormally high and the existence of the MA phase was then excluded in their later work \cite{mazzola_prl_2018}.
+These intriguing experimental and theoretical results need to be further studied, motivating a re-examination of the nature of LLPT.}